matpassmore/matthewpassmore.co.uk/src/posts/2019-08-09-tag-links-in-wordpress-category-archives.md

 ### The problem

 This site uses the standard WordPress post type for _Journal_ and _Links_.
-Posts are differentiated by use of a namesake category:
+Posts are differentiated by use of a namesake category in the WordPress post admin section:

 ![](/images/Screenshot-2019-08-09-at-11.05.25.png)

-WordPress post admin section

 It's now straightforward to use the WordPress URL hierarchy to show category archives, splitting out the two content types into their own pages.
 To show an accompanying list of tags, instinctively I may opt for the WordPress function `get_tags()`.
 However, this will get tags from all posts regardless of category.
 In the _Journal_ archive tag list, tags are included that are used by _Links_ but not _Journal_, and visa-versa.